PreethamNimmagadda02/FestFlow/README.md

 ### Phase 3: Real-World Integration and Automation

 * **API Integrations:**
-    * **LogisticsCoordinatorAgent:** Connect to Google Calendar API to automatically schedule events and reminders.
-Integrate with mapping services like Google Maps for venue and travel planning.
+    * **LogisticsCoordinatorAgent:** Connect to Calendar API to automatically schedule events and reminders.
+Integrate with mapping services like Maps for venue and travel planning.
     * **SponsorshipOutreachAgent:** Integrate with email services like the Gmail API to allow the agent to send outreach emails directly (after user approval).
     * **MarketingAgent:** Connect to social media APIs (e.g., Twitter, Facebook) to schedule and post promotional content.
 * **Vendor and Contact Management:** Add a dedicated section for managing contacts, such as sponsors, vendors, and team members.
 This could include contact information, communication history, and status.